Arnab-31/TTTask/README.md

 # Internship Task

-This project fetches text file from the terribly tiny tales website, parses and calculates the frequency of all the words and finally creates a bar graph of the top 20 frequent words shwoing their frequnency.
+This project fetches text file from the terribly tiny tales website, parses and calculates the frequency of all the words and finally creates a bar graph of the top 20 frequent words showing their frequnency.

 ## Libraries & Packages